Congratulations on purchasing your new Hydraulic Stuffer!

 Just to the left of the fill plug is the pressure adjustment knob that regulates the pressure and speed of the piston.
 It is graduated with numbers.
 Most users like lower numbers because that means lower pressure with more speed.
 Bigger numbers mean more pressure but less speed.
 Let's leave that alone for now.
 It doesn't make sense to adjust it until you have meat in the machine anyway.

 On the dashboard on the left is the switch.
-Turning to the "1" position turns on the power and sets up the hydraulics to push the piston up.
+Turning to either "1" position turns on the power.
 Nothing will happen until the knee switch is pushed.
 Just to the right of this switch is the safety button.
 It disables the knee switch.
+You may need to turn it to the right so that it can pop up.
 To the right of the safety button is the speed control.
 This control has a lot of travel but in actuality only the last turn clockwise is effective.
 As a matter of fact, if it is turned to the stop in a clockwise direction, it will stop the piston completely and most likely kick out the breaker which is behind the panel on the right side of the housing.
 As you become more familiar with this machine, you may want to adjust this speed control and the pressure knob to get just exactly the sausage stuffer you want.
+We prefer to turn it counter-clockwise (left) all the way and do all the adjustment from the pressure adjustment.

 Issues we have noticed.